Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Land confiscation

-The confiscation of Māori land following wars between some Māori tribes and the government targeted prime agricultural lands, particularly in Taranaki, Waikato and the Bay of Plenty.
+The confiscation of Māori land following wars between some Māori tribes and the government targeted prime agricultural lands, particularly in Taranaki, Waikato and Bay of Plenty.

 Individualisation